-Currently, Stone Fish serves as a senior fellow at the Asia Society's Center on U.S.-China Relations.
-He is also an on-air contributor to CBSN, an international affairs analyst for PRI's The World, and a regular guest on TV and radio programs about China and North Korea.
-He previously served as Foreign Policy Magazine's Asia Editor: he managed coverage of the region, and wrote about the politics, economics, and international affairs of China, Japan, and North Korea.
+Isaac Stone Fish is a journalist and a senior fellow at the Asia Society's Center on U.S.-China Relations in New York City; he is also a contributor to CBSN, an international affairs analyst for PRI's The World, a visiting fellow at the German Marshall Fund, and a frequent speaker at events around the world.
+Previously he served as Foreign Policy Magazine's Asia Editor: he managed coverage of the region, and wrote about the politics, economics, and international affairs of China, Japan, and North Korea.
 A fluent Mandarin speaker and formerly a Beijing correspondent for Newsweek, Stone Fish spent seven years living in China prior to joining Foreign Policy.
 He has traveled widely in the region and in the country, visiting every Chinese province, autonomous region, and municipality.

 Stone Fish is a graduate of Columbia University, where he studied Chinese literature.
 He is also a Truman National Security Project fellow, a non-resident senior fellow at the University of Nottingham's China Policy Institute, and an alumni of the World Economic Forum Global Shaper's program.
 In his spare time, he is writing a novel on North Korea.